 CAREER LONG PROFESSIONAL LEARNING

 Our Film Education Practitioners are core to the delivery of the quality training on offer at Into Film based in venues and schools across Scotland.
 We understand the needs of educators and barriers teachers face and endeavour to tailor the sessions to support successful engagement in the Into Film offer through film literacy and filmmaking.
+All of our CLPL training is currently being delivered through webinars.

-YOUTH ADVISORY COUNCIL AND EDUCATION AMBASSADORS
+EDUCATION AMBASSADORS AND YOUTH ADVISORY COUNCIL

 Working collaboratively with partner organisations is really important to our work.
-We work with key delivery organisations and a number of cinema venues and festivals which allows us to create bespoke opportunities, activities andevents in film education for educators and young people across Scotland.
+We work with key delivery organisations and a number of cinema venues and festivals which allows us to create bespoke opportunities, activities and events in film education for educators and young people across Scotland.
 We regularly promote partner opportunities in our newsletter and on our Regional Twitter account.